-After a Fiddler Jam user submits a log, the log is uploaded to the Fiddler Jam cloud space.
+After a Fiddler Jam user submits a log, the log uploads to the Fiddler Jam cloud space.
 At this moment, only this user knows the exact address of the log.
-The next step is for the extension user to share the generated link with other portal users (e.g., a support engineer with Fiddler Jam subscription and user role).
+The next step is for the extension user to share the generated link with other portal users (e.g., a support engineer with Fiddler Jam portal subscription and user role).
 The access rules are set via the link generation options.

-- The submitted log can only be opened by a portal user who meets the access rights requirements set by the extension user via the link generation options).
+- The submitted log can be opened only by a portal user who meets the access rights requirements set by the extension user via the link generation options).

 For a portal viewer role to be able to open the submitted log, the log must be added to a workspace (by a portal user), and the extension user should have set an appropriate access level during the link generation.

-- Editing log's details (title, description, etc.).
+- Use and edit the log's details (title, description, etc.).

-- Deep dive investigation through Fiddler Everywhere.
+- Deep-dive investigation through Fiddler Everywhere.

 - Exporting as HAR file.